Chainsaw Training Sunshine Coast

 Upon successful completion of the unit a Statement of Attainment will be issued.
 Participants will receive a wallet card consisting of one (1) nationally recognised unit of competency.

 This would depend on which of the above chainsaw related courses you chose you undertake.
 Upon completion of the chosen course you will be accredited with either of the following.

 - FWPFGM3212 – Fall trees manually (intermediate)

 - FWPCOT2238 – Cut materials with a hand-held chainsaw

 - FWPCOT2239 – Trim and cut felled trees

 Long Sleeve Hi-Visibility Shirt (or Long Sleeve Shirt with a Hi-Visibility Vest), Long Pants, Steel Cap Safety Boots, Hard Hat (Optional), Safety Glasses (Optional).

-Training is conducted at both our main office (13 Junction Drive Coolum, Queensland 4573) and our off-site large practical training area (picture is shown here): Vocational Training Provider.
+Training is conducted at either our main office (13 Junction Drive Coolum, Queensland 4573) or at our off-site large practical training area near Bli Bli.